local-deploy/docs/docs/commands.md

 Downloading the latest stable dl release from the repository and updating the application version.

+> The command is available only when installed in the user's home directory.
+> When installing a deb package, dl is updated via apt:
+> `sudo apt update && sudo apt install dl`

 Available options:

 - `-n, --no-overwrite` do not overwrite config files